What Is Aspect Ratio?

 Here’s a full list of some of the standard aspect ratios for video:

-16:9 aspect ratio is the standard widescreen aspect ratio that we see everywhere on the web like YouTube, television shows, and streaming services.
+16:9 is the aspect ratio for widesreen video that we see everywhere on the web like YouTube, television shows, and streaming services.
 It can also be expressed as 1.78:1.

 Most DSLRs and camcorders record in this format by default, as well as when recording landscape (horizontal) video on mobile devices like a smartphone or tablet.

-9:16 aspect ratio is all of the vertical videos we view on our phones.
+9:16 is the aspect ratio for vertical videos we view on our phones.
 It’s a perfect 90-degree flip of a 16:9 video.
 This is the ideal aspect ratio to use for Instagram reels and TikTok.

-4:3 aspect ratio was the standard “fullscreen” format before widescreen TVs became more common for consumers.
+4:3 was the aspect ratio for the standard “fullscreen” format before widescreen TVs became more common for consumers.
 Camcorders and video cameras before the 2000s recorded in 4:3 — just a little wider than a square.

 21:9 is the aspect ratio for ultra-widescreen or cinematic widescreen, often shown as 2.33:1.
 In filmmaking, it might also be referred to as Panavision, CinemaScope (2.35:1), or Anamorphic (2.39:1), even though each format has a slightly different ratio.
 This format is often used in filmmaking to create a super cinematic feel.